What is a dog’s normal resting heart rate? What should a dog’s body temperature be? Is your dog breathing too fast?

 Shock, poisoning, physical injury, and many other health problems can cause slower or shallower breathing.

 You should see a veterinarian if you notice a change in your dog’s resting breathing rate.
-If your dog is panting, breathing very quickly, and has glassy eyes, it can be a sign of overheating, and you should get to the veterinarian immediately.
+If your dog is panting, breathing very quickly, and has glassy eyes, it can be a sign of overheating, and you should get to the vet immediately.

-Measure Your Dog’s Respiration
+How To Measure Your Dog’s Respiration

 To measure your dog’s breathing rate, use a stop watch or clock that shows a count in seconds.